Molecular Clock Dating using MrBayes: Tutorial

-Note the prior for branch lengths is a gamma-Dirichlet($\alpha_T$, $\beta_T$, $\alpha$, $c$) prior \citep{Rannala:2012ke,Zhang:2012ke}.
-The prior assigns a gamma($\alpha_T$, $\beta_T$) distribution for the tree length (sum of branch lengths), and a Dirichlet($\alpha$, $c$) prior for the proportion of branch lengths to the tree length.
-In the Dirichlet, the parameter for external branches is $\alpha$ and for internal branches is $\alpha c$, so that the prior ratio between internal and external branch is $c$.
-In this case, we assign gamma(1, 1) (i.e. exponential(1), cf. Figure \ref{fig_gamma}) for the tree length and uniform Dirichlet for the proportions.
+The prior for branch lengths is gamma-Dirichlet(1, 1, 1, 1) \citep{Rannala:2012ke,Zhang:2012ke}, which assigns gamma(1, 1) (i.e., exp(1)) for the tree length and uniform Dirichlet for the proportion of branch lengths.
+The compound Dirichlet prior was shown to help avoid overestimating the tree length \citep{Zhang:2012ke} and is now the default prior in MrBayes (since 3.2.3).

-The gamma-Dirichlet (compound Dirichlet) prior was shown to help avoiding overestimation of tree length \citep{Zhang:2012ke} and is now the default prior in MrBayes (after v3.2.3).
-It was independent and identically distributed (i.i.d.) exponential(10) for each branch length before.
-For this 10 extant taxa example, the prior distributions for the tree length and for each branch length are shown in Figure \ref{fig_gamdir}.
-The gamma-Dirichlet prior appears less informative and more flexiable than the i.i.d. exp(10).